The HANCI-Global 2017 compares rankings and results with the previous issue of the HANCI-Global index for 2014. Key findings concern:

 Some low-ranked countries demonstrate a clear improvement in commitment (relative to others).
 In addition to South Africa, Côte d’Ivoire and Cameroon, DR Congo, Mali, Kenya and Philippines moved up five or more HANCI ranks in 2014.
 In all of these cases, this is underpinned by absolute improvements on at least five indicators.

-The full referenced dataset used to calculate the 2014 HANCI Index is available to download as an excel spreadsheet (xlsx, 38KB).
+The full referenced dataset used to calculate HANCI-Global 2014 is available to download as an excel spreadsheet (xlsx, 38KB).

 The key findings of the 2013 Hunger and Nutrition Commitment Index are: